kubernetes/kubernetes/docs/design/simplified_federation_deployment.md

 Kubernetes Cluster Federation has its own control plane which is similar to the control plane of a Kubernetes cluster.
-Like Kubernetes, a federation control plane is composed an API server and a controller manager that bundles all the core controllers.
+Like Kubernetes, a federation control plane is composed of an API server and a controller manager that bundles all the core controllers.
 While that looks simple on paper, deploying a federation control plane comes with its own set of challenges.
 Deploying a federation control plane not just involves